Zemstvo: Education

 Students of zemstvo schools could be subjected to year-end examinations at the zemstvo's discretion.
 Pass rates for these exams were used to evaluate teacher performance, and less military service was required of male students who passed.

 Zemstvo teachers came mostly from the middle class.
 There was a mix of male and female teachers, with a tendency to have more females.
 Teachers were united by low pay, isolation in communities unfamiliar to them, and being unmarried.
 There were 17% female, and 47% male, married teachers in 1911.
+A lack of qualified teachers could create a catch-22 in which communities would not want to fund the construction of a school, but teachers would not move to a community with no school.

 The first formal curriculum for zemstvo schooling was created by the Ministry of Education in 1897.
 This program prescribed a weekly six hours' study of the Word of God, three hours of Slavonic Church, eight hours of Russian language, two hours of writing, and five hours of arithmetic.
 Choir was a popular way to boost scholastic engagement.
 Nearly every other form of education received criticism, but teaching students to read the lyrics and memorize the tones of church songs was encouraged by all.

+Literacy rose from 10% to 68% during the existence of the zemstvo system.
+However, a significant portion of the new middle class was taught via private tutors or during military service.

 In 1907, the Duma created a fund to establish a school in every village in Russia.
 These funds were disbursed through the zemstvos to existing schools, or were given to school curators, which often resulted in the construction of new schools.
 Under the school curators arose a new class of "state schools" which were not affiliated with the zemstvos.
 In 1910, the Ministry of Education created a national pension fund that all teachers could participate in.
 Additional administrative action in 1913 caused the existing zemstvo schools to come more under the influence of the Ministry of Education than the zemstvos themselves.
 In 1914, zemstvos lost the power to direct school teachers and the ministry gained the power to fire any school teachers they deemed as unfit.